juvoni/quotes/README.md

 > “The first principle is that you must not fool yourself and you are the easiest person to fool.”

 <sup>`― Richard Feynman`</sup>

+> “You have power over your mind - not outside events.
+Realize this, and you will find strength.”

+<sup>`― Marcus Aurelius, Meditations</sup>

+> “Everything we hear is an opinion, not a fact.
+Everything we see is a perspective, not the truth.”

+<sup>`― Marcus Aurelius, Meditations</sup>

+> “If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.”

+<sup>`― Marcus Aurelius, Meditations</sup>